Part 3 of our 2017 Association Communications Benchmarking Study series

 - In online media, such as a newsletter or website, prominently link to the digital edition of the magazine (don’t make members look for it) and refer to what exciting editorial will be featured in upcoming issues.

 - Use your social media channels to promote past articles from your magazine or newsletter, especially if the topic is a perennial issue.
 Graphics earn more attention than just text, so include an exciting image and link directly to the magazine article.

 - Promote your online buyers’ guide, digital edition or mobile app in your magazine and newsletter with a small blurb explaining its benefits.

 - Include promotional material at your conference or event that endorses the benefits of all of your member communications – for example, a banner stand, a flyer in attendee bags, slides on a projector screen, or branded giveaways.

 - Send out a copy of your magazine and a marketing piece promoting your communications as a key member benefit when reaching out to new members and with your renewal packages.

 Members want to be heard and as the voice of the industry, associations should be there to listen.
-If you want your members to value your communications and refer to them as a top reason they join your association in the first place, don’t shy away from asking them for feedback.
-Once your content and sources are in line with their needs, and you are promoting them effectively, membership growth and retention will fall right into place.
+If you want your members to value your member communications and refer to them as a top reason they join your association, don’t shy away from asking them for feedback.
+Once your content and sources are in line with their needs, and you are promoting your member communications effectively, membership growth and retention will fall right into place.